-In other words, you should make sure you have your finances in the best shape they can be.
-When you apply for a mortgage, lenders will perform careful checks on your finances, so you don’t want to have any outstanding debts or miss anything that might reflect poorly on you.
+In other words, you should make sure you have your finances in the best shape they can be before you apply for a mortgage.
+Lenders will perform careful checks on your finances, so you don’t want to have any outstanding debts or miss anything that might reflect poorly on you.

 Having a good credit score is a crucial part of applying for a mortgage.
 This will reassure lenders that you’ve been able to manage your money well in the past and pay off your debts in good time.
 If your credit score is not in the best place then it can help to pay off any outstanding debts or make use of a credit card to improve it.

 You can easily check your credit score for free.
 ClearScore offers a free credit checking service that accesses Equifax data.
-They also offer free identity protection that scans for stolen passwords, security problems and fraud defence tips.
-MoneySuperMarket’s Credit Monitor tool lets you check your score using data from TransUnion and offers free personalised tips to help it grow.
-Alternatively, you can sign up with Experian and check your credit score with them for no charge and Totally Money also allow you to check your score free of charge using data from TransUnion.
+They also offer free identity protection that scans for stolen passwords, security problems and tips on protecting yourself from fraud.
+MoneySuperMarket’s Credit Monitor tool lets you check your score using data from TransUnion and offers free personalised tips to help you improve it.
+Alternatively, you can sign up with Experian and check your credit score with them for no charge and Totally Money also allows you to check your score free of charge, again, using data from TransUnion.